-Year ending 31 March 2022 Year ending 31 March 2021 Super-deduction for main rate assets ^a 130% N/A First Year Allowance for special rate assets ^b 50% N/A Annual investment allowance ^c 1,000,000/ 200,000 ^d 1,000,000 Plant and machinery 18% 18% High emission cars ^e , Long-life assets ^f , integral features ^g , thermal insulation, solar panels ("special rate pool") 6% 6% Low emission cars ^h 100% 100% Research and development allowances (RDAs) i 100% 100% Structures and Buildings Allowance (SBA) ^j 3% 3%
+Year ending 31 March 2023 Year ending 31 March 2022 Super-deduction for main rate assets a 130% 130% First Year Allowance for special rate assets b 50% 50% Annual investment allowance c 1,000,000 d 1,000,000 d Plant and machinery 18% 18% High emission cars e , Long-life assets f , integral features g , thermal insulation, solar panels ("special rate pool") 6% 6% Low emission cars h 100% 100% Research and development allowances (RDAs) i 100% 100% Structures and Buildings Allowance (SBA) 3% 3%

 - a.
 At Spring Budget 2021, the government announced that 130% in-year relief will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023. - b.
 At Spring Budget 2021, the government announced that 50% first year allowances will be available for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023. - c.
 Annual investment allowance (AIA) is given per business or per group of companies only.
 AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
 It is optional which class of asset the AIA is allocated against. - d.
-At Budget 2018 the government announced a temporary increase in the AIA to £1,000,000, for a two year period i.e. on expenditure incurred between 1 January 2019 and 31 December 2020.
-At Spring Budget 2021, the government confirmed that the extension will remain in place for a further 12 months, i.e. until 31 December 2021.
-The AIA is due to revert to £200,000 from 1 January 2022. - e.
-Until 31 March 2021, cars with CO2 emissions between 51g/km and 110g/km are added to the main pool.
-Cars with CO2 emissions that exceed 110g/km are added to the special rate pool.
-As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission vehicles) with CO2 emissions up to 50g/km will be added to the main pool and cars with CO2 emissions that exceed 50g/km will be added to the special rate pool. - f.
-Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - g.
+At Budget 2018, the government announced a temporary increase in the AIA to £1,000,000 with effect from 1 January 2019.
+At Autumn Budget 2021, the government confirmed that the temporary increase will remain in place until 31 March 2023.
+The AIA is due to revert to £200,000 from 1 April 2023. - e.
+Until 31 March 2021, cars with CO2 emissions between 51g/km and 110g/km were added to the main pool.
+Cars with CO2 emissions that exceed 110g/km were added to the special rate pool.
+As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission vehicles) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - g.
 Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - h.
-Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans are eligible for a 100% first-year allowance.
-From 1 April 2021, only zero emission cars and electric vans will be eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - j.
+Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
+From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - j.
 At Budget 2018, the government announced the introduction of a new Structures and Buildings Allowance (SBA) for new qualifying non-residential structures and buildings.
 Relief is available on eligible construction costs incurred on or after 29 October 2018, at an annual rate of three percent from 1 April 2020.